pablin202/seo-search-challenge/README.md

 #### For Accordions:

+**Two solid approaches depending on your needs:**

+1. **Modern with Auto-Reveal:** `hidden="until-found"` + `beforematch` event
+   - ✅ Best UX - automatically expands when user searches
+   - ⚠️ Requires setAttribute (React props don't work)
+   - ⚠️ Only works in Chrome 102+, Edge 102+, Safari 17+, Firefox 139+
+   - Use when: Targeting modern browsers and want premium UX

-- **RECOMMENDED:** Use `position: absolute + off-screen` (reliable, works everywhere)
+2. **Universal Compatibility:** `position: absolute + off-screen`
-- `hidden="until-found"` is experimental and rarely works in practice
-- Auto-reveal feature is buggy even in "supported" browsers
+   - ✅ Works in ALL browsers without exception
-- For production: Always use the off-screen technique
+   - ✅ Simple to implement
+   - ⚠️ Text found but not auto-revealed (stays off-screen)
+   - Use when: Need maximum browser compatibility

 #### For Modals: